datocms/js-datocms-client/docs/dato-cli.md

 You can query an item's field value with a method called like the field API identifier.

-An item also features a `.slug()` method:

-* if an item type has a field of type `string` with a "Title" Presentation mode, than the method returns the slugified version of the title itself;
-* otherwise, it just returns the unique identifier of the item;

 Complex field types (ie. `image`, `file`, `video`, `seo`) implement specific methods you can use as well within the config file:

 ```